unartig/sepsis_osc/typst/main_thesis.typ

 This chapter introduces the methodological framework used to address the first research question stated in @sec:problemdef:
 #align(center,[*Usability of the #acr("DNM")*: How and to what extent can the #acr("ML")-determined trajectories of the #acr("DNM") be used for detection and prediction, especially of critical infection states and mortality.#todo[format]])

-To investigate this, a deep learning pipeline has been developed, in which the #acr("DNM") is embedded as central component.
+To investigate this, a deep learning pipeline has been developed, in which the #acr("DNM") is embedded as central part.
+Instead of predicting the sepsis directly, the two components, #acl("SI") and increase in #acr("SOFA") scores are predicted as direct proxies creating more interpretable results.
-The complete architecture, consisting of the #acr("DNM") and several auxiliary modules, whole will be referred to as the #acr("LDM") from now on.
+The complete architecture, consisting of the #acr("DNM") and additional auxiliary modules, whole will be referred to as the #acr("LDM") from now on.

-In chapter proceeds with the stated research question to be reiterated in a more technical fashion and the definition of desired prediction properties, followed by a detailed introduction to the individual #acr("LDM") components, and the #acr("DNM") integration.
+This chapter proceeds with the research question to be reiterated in a more formal fashion and the introduction of desired prediction properties, and justification of modeling choices.
-Lastly, the overall modeling choices are discussed and design decisions justified. #todo[ref sections]
+Afterwards, the individual modules of the #acr("LDM") and their integration into the whole pipeline explained.
+#todo[ref sections]

 == The high level ideas
 In automated clinical prediction systems, a patient is typically represented through their #acr("EHR").
-Where the #acr("EHR") aggregates several clinical variables, such as laboratory biomarker, for example from blood or urine tests, or physiological scores and, further demographic information, e.g. age and gender.
+Where the #acr("EHR") aggregates multiple clinical variables, such as laboratory biomarker, for example from blood or urine tests, or physiological scores and, further demographic information, e.g. age and gender.
+Using the information in the #acr("EHR"), the objective is to estimate the patient's risk of developing sepsis in the near future.

-=== EHR Representation
+=== Patient Representation
-Let the #acr("EHR") at time $t=0$ consist of $n$ variables.
+Let $t=0$ be an arbitrary chosen time-point of a patients #acr("ICU")-stay and the available #acr("EHR") at that time consisting of $n$ variables.
-After imputation of missing values, normalization and encoding of non-numerical quantities, each variable is mapped to a numerical value:
+After imputation of missing values, normalization, and encoding of non-numerical quantities, each variable $mu_j$ is mapped to a numerical value:
 $
   mu_j in RR, " " j = 1,...,n
 $